balajich004/Food-recipes/README.md

 ## About

 This is a HTML project built to understand and showcase my HTML skills.
-This is a simplae food recipe project where various recipes of food can be navigated from one common file.
+This is a simple food recipe project where various recipes of food can be navigated from one common file.
 ## Authors

 - [@balajich004](https://www.github.com/balajich004)